PlagueVRC/AntiRip/README.md

 #### Install Kanna Protecc and a supported shader

-1. Ensure you are using latest VRC SDK.
+1. Ensure you are using latest [VRChat Avatars SDK](https://vrchat.com/).
-2. Download the supported shader of your choice from [Supported Shaders](#supported-shaders), and import it into your Unity project.
+3. Download the supported shader of your choice from [Supported Shaders](#supported-shaders), and import it into your Unity project.
-3. Click ([Download](https://github.com/PlagueVRC/AntiRip/archive/refs/heads/main.zip)).
+4. Click ([Download](https://github.com/PlagueVRC/AntiRip/archive/refs/heads/main.zip)).
 Once downloaded, extract it.
 Once you have the folder, put that into your assets folder of your unity project.

 #### Prep Your FBX's.

 Be sure all of this is set correctly on your FBX's.
 (Legacy blend shape normals and read/write on too!)

 ![Model](Textures/DocSteps0.png)